 Friday morning I walked back to the train station to buy my ticket for my train travel to Bologna on Sunday.
-I prefer to purchase my Eurostar tickets in advance when possible so that I don't need to worry about a train being sold out.
-I also don't like to have to stand in line waiting to buy the ticket the day of train travel (since this train station does not have the automatic ticket machines except for the little machines for regional trains).
-I walked a different route to see a little bit more of Lucca and ended up on the wall for part of my walk.
+I prefer to purchase my Eurostar tickets in advance whenever possible so that I don't need to worry about a train being sold out.
+I also don't like to have to stand in line waiting to buy the ticket the day of train travel and this train station does not have the automatic ticket machines except for the little machines for regional trains.
+I walked a different route back to see a little bit more of Lucca and ended up on the wall for part of my walk.

 I had lunch at Trattoria da "Leo".
 I really enjoyed eating at this trattoria, not only for the good food but also for the service and warm welcome each time I arrived.
 The owners remember my name and enthusiastically say "Ciao!" each time I arrived.
 I ordered penne pinoli pomodoro e basilico (pasta dish with pine nuts, tomatoes, and basil) and had a slice of torta di mele (apple cake) for dessert.